memfault/interrupt/_drafts/git-bisect.md

 an obvious cause of the bug.
 You run `git log --oneline` to look through the recent commit history, but your heart starts to sink because you actually don’t know when the bug might’ve been introduced.
 You ask your team in Slack “Does anyone know when this broke?”
-You get more desperate, and start checking out random commits to see if it works.
+You get more desperate and start checking out random commits to see if it works.
 No luck.

 What do you do now?
 If only there was a tool you could use to find where things